 Kelli Glynn is interim co-chief people officer with Sportradar in New York.
 She says that the company needs unique skill sets and that with a rolling roster of 20-plus open positions available, the pressure to find talent is more intense than the situation pre-pandemic.

 In particular, she notes that the candidates they are speaking to are often fielding multiple offers and that this means that employers “have to be creative to differentiate themselves”.

 “It’s not just about salary anymore,” she adds.
 “We’re able to use some of our unique benefits like equity, company-paid medical and dental insurance, paid time off and flexibility to stand out – and, of course, culture is key.”

 A major factor at play with developments in the US online sector right now is that the fight for talent has extended far beyond the borders of the gaming world and into other areas of technology and digital businesses.

 Indeed, Gray suggests that many operators and suppliers are now specifically seeking out candidates without any experience of the gaming sector, whether online or land-based.
 “People coming from ecommerce is a popular route,” he says.
 “Plus, with technology generally, there are obviously transferable skills.”

 As Glynn from Sportradar says, “great talent can come from a variety of industries”.
 “There are a handful of key roles for which we do need betting and gaming expertise, but for the most part we tend to look at the core skills of the role and growth mindset when recruiting talent,” they add.

-Alcamo agrees, suggesting FanDuel is attracting candidates form a “broad range of backgrounds” including from ecommerce and general leisure as well as land-based gaming.
+Alcamo agrees, suggesting FanDuel is attracting candidates from a “broad range of backgrounds” including from ecommerce and general leisure as well as land-based gaming.